Calamity210/BirbLang/docs/docs/Core/map.md

 `int length`

-Returns an int containing the length of this String.
+Returns an int containing the length of this Map.

 **Example**
 ```dart